mrtillman/counter-culture.auth/README.md

 Counter-culture.secure is a REST API designed to issue, validate, renew and cancel OAuth 2.0 security tokens.
 All endpoints require a valid bearer token.
 To obtain a token, developers should first [register an app](https://geeks.counter-culture.io/register) and then [send an authorization request](https://github.com/mrtillman/counter-culture.secure/wiki/How-To-Send-an-Authorization-Request).

 You can try it out using [Postman](https://learning.getpostman.com/).
-Please refer to the [API docs](https://documenter.getpostman.com/view/1403721/S1a7X6L7).
+Please see the [API docs](https://documenter.getpostman.com/view/1403721/S1a7X6L7).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/0323d87983b842a1c15f)